NTU-Mecatron/.github/profile/CONTRIBUTING.md

 git push -u origin new-feature
 ```

 Each submodule has its own git history and should be managed independently.
+If you wish to git changes the parent repository, please discuss with leads or in-charge person to clarify before making changes.

 ## Checklist
 - Use same style and formatting as rest of code even if it's not your preferred one.